-We have audited the financial statements of Asseco Central Europe, a. s. (the Company), which comprise the Financial Statement of Financial Position as at 31 December 2022, Financial Statement of Income and Other Comprehensive Income, Financial Statement of Changes in Equity and Statement of Cash Flows for the year then ended, and notes to the financial statements, including a summary of significant accounting policies.
+We have audited the financial statements of Asseco Central Europe, a. s. (the Company), which comprise the Financial Statement of Financial Position as at 31 December 2023, Financial Statement of Income and Other Comprehensive Income, Financial Statement of Changes in Equity and Statement of Cash Flows for the year then ended, and notes to the financial statements, including material accounting policy information.

-In our opinion, the accompanying financial statements of the Company give a true and fair view of the financial position of the Company as at 31 December 2022, and of its financial performance and its cash flows for the year then ended in accordance with International Financial Reporting Standards as adopted by EU ("IFRS EU").
+In our opinion, the accompanying financial statements of the Company give a true and fair view of the financial position of the Company as at 31 December 2023, and of its financial performance and its cash flows for the year then ended in accordance with International Financial Reporting Standards as adopted by EU ("IFRS EU").